J2V17/C-/README.md

-# Workshop #1: Dictionary
+# Workshop #2: RPG Game

-In this workshop, you will create a dictionary application that will allow the client to find the definition(s) of a word in English.
-The application will load the list of words and their definitions from a text file; although the provided file is for English language (a version of [*The Gutenberg Webster's Unabridged Dictionary*](https://www.gutenberg.org/ebooks/673) in `csv` format), the application should work with dictionary in other languages.
+In this workshop, you will create an application that implements a rudimentary structure of an RPG game.
+The game will feature multiple classes of characters, each one capable of using weapons and special abilities in their quest to defeat their enemies.
+Each player will be part of a team and can join a guild for extra bonuses.